Grigor Mikeladze: Promotions

-For safety's sake
+Later life

-On September 16, 1941, the Soviet and the British troops passed the Iranian borders and occupied Iran.
-By the request of Hasan Arfa and order of Reza Shah, Colonel Mikeladze was transferred to Isfahan for his safety.
-The reason for his transfer was that the Russians occupying Iran could arrest Colonel Mikeladze and execute him on the pretext of being a deserter from the Russian army two decades ago.
+In 1941 and following the Anglo-Soviet invasion of Iran, the country was occupied by the British and the Soviets in the south and north respectively.
+Therefore to ensure his safety, Colonel Mikeladze was transferred to Isfahan by the request of Hasan Arfa and the order of Reza Shah.
+The reason for his transfer was that the Russians occupying the north could arrest Colonel Mikeladze and execute him on the pretext of being a deserter from the Russian army two decades ago.

-In 1951, when Hussein Ala became Prime Minister, he proposed the position of Minister of Roads and Communications to General Hasan Arfa.
+In 1951, when Hossein Ala' became Prime Minister, he proposed the position of Minister of Roads and Communications to General Hasan Arfa.
 General Arfa in turn asked Colonel Mikeladze to join him in this endeavor.
 During his later years in life, Grigor Mikeladze retired from the Army and joined the private sector.